I love this Farmhouse Style Vintage Ladder DIY Chandelier so much. Today I am going to show you how to make your own.

-All year long I had thought I wanted to change the chandelier above our dining table in the family room.
-I always thought I would just replace it with another single chandelier until the day @decorsteals offered their shabby chic distressed white wood chandeliers.
+For years I had thought I wanted to change the chandelier in our family room.
+I always thought I would just replace it with another single chandelier until I found these distressed white wood chandeliers online.
 They were so well priced that I ordered one.
 And then it hit me.
-These were perfect for a ladder chandelier!
+These were perfect for a ladder family room chandelier!
 So I ordered two more.

 I found a ten-foot ladder @vintagejunktionla that was old and wonderful and got it to work.

-Then I painted the ladder with Milk Paint I purchased at Hobby Lobby.
-I used one and a half small cans.
+Next, I painted the ladder with Milk Paint and I used one and a half small cans.

-I also painted the dark brown chain with the milk paint.
+I also painted the dark brown chain with milk paint.
 That looked chippy too.
-(Don’t worry about painting the wire as that gets painted after it is hung.)
+(Don’t worry about painting the wire that comes out of the top of the light as that gets painted after it is hung.)

 Next, we hung the two side chandeliers at the desired height.
 (Trust me, you want to hang these first.)